roalcantara/vervet/README.md

 `$ coverage=on bundle exec rake spec` to generate the coverage report then open the file `coverage/index.html` on your browser.

+# Running features
+1. `$ bundle exec cucumber` to run the features.

 ## Deploying the project to Heroku

 :warning: This is the **ONLY RECOMMENDED WAY** to integrate this project, please do not push directly to Heroku.